vg-json-data/sm-json-data/strats.md

 - The tech requirement `canUseIFrames`.
 - When matching with `leaveWithDamageBoost`, the tech `canHorizontalDamageBoost` is required.
 - When matching with `leaveWithDamageBoost` or `leaveWithIFrames`, `iFramesRemaining` must be at least `iFramesNeeded`.

+When matching `leaveWithDamage`, it has the following additional requirements:
+- The `knockback` property must be true (or omitted).
-- When matching with `leaveWithDamage`: it has a requirement to take damage from the enemy; it is assumed that Samus must survive the enemy damage using regular energy only, not a pause abuse or auto reserve trigger.
+- A requirement to take damage from the enemy.
+It is assumed that Samus must survive the enemy damage using regular energy only, not a pause abuse or auto reserve trigger.

 #### Example
 ```json